Lazarev-Cloud/localca-go/README.md

 ### Initial Setup

 1. **First Access**: Navigate to the web interface at http://localhost:3000
+2. **Complete Setup**:
+   - Create an admin account with username and password
+   - The setup token is automatically loaded from the backend
+   - Complete the guided setup process
+3. **Login**: Use your created credentials to log into the dashboard
-2. **Trust the CA**: Download the CA certificate and install it in your browser/OS trust store
+4. **Trust the CA**: Download the CA certificate and install it in your browser/OS trust store

 ### Creating Certificates